y-aoub/basketball_players_career_duration_classifier/README.md

-# NBA Player Career Duration Prediction Pipeline
+# 5-Year NBA Career Predictor

-This folder contains the code for the NBA player career duration prediction pipeline, wrapped in a FastAPI application.
+This folder contains the code and checkpoints of a model that predicts whether a player will remain in the league for the next 5 years.
+It is built, trained, tested, and wrapped in a FastAPI application for demonstration purposes and for fun! :)

 ## Setup